Sebastianhju/Runeterra-5e/Rules/Runes.md

 Whenever you damage a creature, they gain a stack of pressure that lasts until you damage another creature.
 When a creature gains three stacks of pressure, they take 1d6 force damage and all attacks against them gains a boon for a minute.

 The damage increases by 1d6 at level 5, 11 and 17.

+**Alteration**: If you hit three consecutive attacks against a creature without missing or targeting another creature, the third attack is always a critical hit.

 (For AoE effects you choose a single target that gets the stack)